Droplet rebounds off a fluid bath at low Weber numbers: Problem formulation

-and the same units as with the bath model where used for non-dimensionalisation.
-Moreover, we assume that $A(t)$ is simply connected; and therefore, as follows from the axial symmetry assumptions, is a disk of radius $r_c(t)$.
+where $C(t)$ is the orthogonal projection of the pressed surface $S(t)$ onto the $z = 0$ plane (see figure \ref{fig:schematic_impact}) and the same units as with the bath model where used for non-dimensionalisation.
+Moreover, we assume that $C(t)$ is simply connected; and, therefore, as follows from the axial symmetry assumptions, is a disk of radius $r_c(t)$.